mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 it looks for the DHCPv4 Message option within this message.
 If this option is not found, the DHCPv4-response message MUST be discarded.
-If the DHCPv4 Message option is present, the 4o6RA MUST extract the DHCPv4 message and forward the encapsulated DHCPv4-response to the legacy DHCPv4 client.
+If the DHCPv4 Message option is present, the 4o6RA MUST extract the DHCPv4 message and forward the encapsulated DHCPv4-response to the requesting DHCPv4 client.

-Any Layer 2 Relay Agent receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages will handle them as specified in {{Section 6 of RFC6221}}.
+Layer 2 Relay Agents receiving DHCPV4-QUERY or DHCPV4-RESPONSE messages
+are expected to handle them as specified in {{Section 6 of RFC6221}}.

-The DHCPv6 server must be compliant with 4o6 according to {{RFC7341}}.
+DHCPv6 servers must be compliant with 4o6 according to {{RFC7341}}.
-No additional requirements on DHCPv6 server are set by this specification.
+No additional requirements on DHCPv6 servers are set by this specification.

+## Intermediate relays

+T.B.D.
+(Section 10 of rfc7341)

-# Using 4o6RA for Topology Discovery {#topology_considerations}
+# Sample Case: Using 4o6RA for Topology Discovery {#topology_considerations}

-In some networks the configuration of a client host may depend on the topology.
-However, when a new client host gets connected to the network, it may be unaware of the topology and respectively how it has to be configured.
+In some networks the configuration of a host may depend on the topology.
+However, when the new host attaches to a network, it may be unaware of the topology and respectively how it has to be configured.

-The DHCPv4 {{RFC2131}} and DHCPv6 {{RFC3315}} protocol specifications
+DHCPv4 {{RFC2131}} and DHCPv6 {{RFC3315}} specifications
-describe how addresses can be allocated to clients based on network topology information provided by the DHCP relay infrastructure.
+describe how addresses can be allocated to clients based on network topology information provided by a DHCP relay, typically.

-In IPv6 networks, Topology discover can be realized using DHCPv6 Relay Agents {{RFC6221}} that insert relay agent options in DHCPv6 message exchanges in order to identify the client-facing interfaces, e.g. using the Serial Number or other hardcoded information.
-Then, a reference host that is responsible for providing configuration to the client host can obtain topology information from the DHCP server.
+In IPv6 networks, topology discover can be realized using DHCPv6 Relay Agents {{RFC6221}} which insert relay agent options in DHCPv6 message exchanges to identify the client-facing interfaces, (e.g., using the Serial Number or other hardcoded information).
+Then, topology information for the given IP address can be obtained from the DHCPv6 server and used, for configuration or other purposes.

-Address allocation decisions are integral to the allocation of addresses and prefixes in DHCP.
+Address/prefix allocation decisions are integral to the allocation of addresses and prefixes in DHCP.
 The argument is described in details in {{RFC7969}}, here we want to guarantee that 4o6RA does not break any legacy capability when related to the use of topology.

-In the scenario described in {{RFC7341}} the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.
+In the scenario described in {{RFC7341}}, the DHCPv6 Relay Agent knows the interface where the encapsulated DHCP request is received.

 Moving 4o6 in the intermediate node rather than at the client breaks the topology